roger2000hk/godbase/sets/README.md

 Basic functionality and testing in place, and evolving on a daily basis.
 The rest of godbase is currently being built on top, see recs/basic.go for a real world example.

 ### performance
 The short story is that the sorted implementation is around 50 times slower than a native hashed map for 10k elems; a properly tuned hashed set is comparable to a native map, while still providing the same features as the sorted implementation.
-One spot where sorted sets blow native maps out of the water is cloning.
+Two tasks where sorted sets blow native maps out of the water is ordered loading and cloning.
 Basic performance tests are in sets_test.go

 ```
 	go test -bench=.*